 Luísa Sobral is one of the most important singer-songwriters of the new generation of Portuguese musicians.

-Besides being one of the most requested artists in Portugal, Luísa also has an extensive international repertoire.
-Since 2011, the year she played at the mythical BBC program ‘Later…with Jools Holland’, she has toured in Spain, France, Turkey, Israel, Australia, Germany, Switzerland, Luxembourg, USA, Morocco, South Africa, Namibia, Zimbabwe, Botswana, Japan, Brazil and Uruguay.
-Luísa is also a regular presence in international festivals like the WOMAD Festival in Adelaide, the Red Sea Winter Jazz Festival (Israel), the Barcelona Jazz Festival, the Cartagena Jazz Festival, the London Jazz Festival, Cully Jazz and the SXSW festival in Texas, USA.
+Besides being one of the most beloved artists of the Portuguese public, Luísa also has vast international experience.
+Since 2011, the year she performed on the mythical BBC show “Later…with Jools Holland”, Luísa has been accumulating tours in countries as distinct as Spain, France, Turkey, Israel, Australia, Germany, Switzerland, Luxembourg, USA, Morocco, South Africa, Namibia, Zimbabwe, Botswana, Japan, Brazil and Uruguay.
+She has also performed in festivals such as WOMAD in Adelaide (Australia), Red Sea Winter Jazz Festival in Eilat (Israel), Barcelona Jazz Festival, Cartagena Jazz Festival, London Jazz Festival, Cully Jazz, SXSW (Texas, USA), among many others.

 Luísa Sobral’s sixth album of originals will be released next October.
 The new work was produced by the Brazilian multi-instrumentalist and Latin Grammy winner Tó Brandileone and has a more pop aesthetic than its predecessors.